USF-BigDataLab/geopresence/README.md

 ### Queries in C

-In the current C implementation, a rectangular spatial range can act as the argument for a query.
-The spatial grid is searched for cells contained in the query and then the grid cell is searched for matching bits.
-Currently there is a query that returns wether data is in *any* of the grid cells, and one that returns a list of every matching grid cell.
-This algorithm was verified by rendering the grid cells and corresponding query cells in photoshop.
+Before describing functionality, it will be helpful to clearly define terminology.

+The `grid` is a hashmap of geohashes to `geode`.

+A `geode` is a struct containing a spatial range and metadata about the spatial range.

+Both the `grid` and the `geodes` can be queried with a set of latitude longitude coordinates representing a polygon.

+[Roaring bitmaps](https://github.com/RoaringBitmap/CRoaring) are used to index data for each `geode`.

+The algorithm for drawing polygons was taken from [libgd](https://github.com/libgd/libgd) and modified for [roaring bitmaps](https://github.com/RoaringBitmap/CRoaring).

+##### Grid queries

+There is functionality for determining

+1. If *any* geodes in the grid match the query
+2. *Which* geodes in the grid match the query.

+##### Geode queries

+Any part of the query that lies outside of the spatial range of the geode is clipped.

+There is functionality for determining

+1. If *any* bits set in the `geode`'s bitmap match the query.
+2. *Which* bits in the `geode`'s bitmap match the query.

 This has not been benchmarked yet and needs to be.

 ## Task 2: Probabilistic Point Density Estimation